MoralCode/ooosvn/extension/readme.txt

 This ZIP file is now the extension, unlike with older versions.
 Installation should be more straight forward.

-1. Install the ooosvn-0.3.5.zip package using OOo's package manager, Tools > Package Manager (Extension Manager after 2.1) .
+1. Install the ooosvn-0.3.6.zip package using OOo's package manager, Tools > Package Manager (Extension Manager after 2.1) .
 This will install the BASIC module and will give you the SVN menu.

-2. If doing an upgrade it is strongly recommended that you run Tools > Addons > Install OOoSVN scripts to upgrade the scripts.
+2. If doing an upgrade it is strongly recommended that you run Tools > Add-Ons > Install OOoSVN scripts to upgrade the scripts.
 If this is a fresh install, use SVN > Place document under version control for the first time and your home repository, working directory and shell scripts will be created for you by the